So About that Deconcentrating Poverty Thing…

 Posted by Miriam Axel-Lute on July 30, 2014

-Land of Opportunity Interactive has a marvelous interactive video called "Bricks and Sticks, Public vs Private" that uses footage from New Orleans to force the viewer to question some of the assumptions behind the "deconcentrating poverty" argument for turning public housing into partially privatized mixed-income housing.
+Land of Opportunity Interactive has a marvelous interactive video (click here for description of what that means) called "Bricks and Sticks: Public vs. Private" that uses footage from New Orleans to force the viewer to question some of the assumptions behind the "deconcentrating poverty" argument for turning public housing into partially privatized mixed-income housing.

 Watch the clip (it's worth it just for the chuckle you'll get out of the cutting together of various nearly identical groundbreaking speeches) and then share your reactions below.
 Do you think it's accurate?
 Useful?